aniass/Data-Science-Portfolio/README.md

 # Data Science Projects Portfolio

-The repository contains my Data Science (Machine Learning, Deep Learning and NLP), data analysis and python programming projects which show my all self-study progress.
-It includes projects from Machine Learning (supervised & unsupervised), Computer Vision and Natural Language Processing.
+The repository contains my data science, data analysis and python programming projects which show my all self-study progress.
+It includes projects from Machine Learning (supervised & unsupervised), Deep Learning, Computer Vision and Natural Language Processing.
 Some projects are still in progress.

 ## Projects: